Robert J. Bentley: Budget and economy

-Bentley favors a balanced and conservative budget without federal aid, though it's worth noting that Alabama ranks No. 7 in federal aid per person as of 2022.
+Bentley favors a balanced and conservative budget without federal aid, despite the fact that Alabama ranks No. 7 in federal aid per person as of 2022.
 He pledged to cut taxes 15-45% in 2011 while protecting essential services.

 Civil rights

 In 1998, he called to affirmative action for colleges & state contracts.
 He does not support gay marriage or civil unions as of 2010.
-He also voted no on adding sexual orientation to hate crime criteria.
+He also voted against adding sexual orientation to hate crime criteria.

 Criminal justice

 Bentley supports ending parole for repeat felons.
 As governor, he supported expanding the death penalty and limit appeals.
-He advocates against defunding the police, instead calling for police budget increases (even to train them in Spanish).
+He advocates against defunding the police, instead calling for police budget increases (such as to train them in Spanish).
 He called for the construction of four new state prison facilities.
 However, after leaving office, Bentley became more skeptical of capital punishment: in 2023, he and former governor Don Siegelman called for the commutation of every death sentence in Alabama decided by a non-unanimous jury or through judicial override.

 Donald Trump

-He refused to endorse Donald J. Trump in the 2016 presidential campaign.
+Bentley refused to endorse Donald J. Trump in the 2016 presidential campaign.